• Skip to main content

 4. Make Your Resume Stand Out

 While most people know how to put together a resume, this is not enough when trying to stand out among the pool of highly qualified candidates vying to assist successful executives.
-Check out this “Executive Assistant Resume Example and 5 Tips to Writing One.”
-Some of the tips, like keyword optimization, are far from intuitive for someone used to simply whipping out a page of job responsibilities and titles.
+Check out this resume tips like these Some of the tips, like keyword optimization, are far from intuitive for someone used to simply whipping out a page of job responsibilities and titles.
 Make sure that your resume does not get ignored because of elements that you could have prevented.

 5. A method that works for you